TongtaiM/Credit-Risk-German-Classification-/README.md

-# Credit Risk German Classification
+# About this Project
-In this dataset, each entry represents a person who takes a credit by a bank with 1000 rows and 20 columns.
-Each person is classified as good or bad credit risks.
+In this dataset, each entry represents a person who applies for credit from a bank.
+The data consists of 1,000 rows and 20 columns.
+Each person is classified as a good or bad credit risk.

-In this project, I try to classify good or bad credit risks with models that can deal with both numerical variables and categorical variables like CatBoost and XGBoost.
+- This project focuses on finding the best alogorithm to predict creditworthiness, optimizing for both accuracy and AUC score.
+- I have tried to get the best results using feature engineering and random search for hyperparameters.

 My project following this step
 1. Clean data